AntonVanAssche/BashPass/README.md

 email: newemail@gmail.com
 ```

-### Updating the clipboard timer
+### Configuring the clipboard timer

 By default BashPass has a timer of `10` seconds.
-This can be changed in the config file located at `~/.config/bashpass/bashpass.conf`.
+This value is the amount of seconds you have to paste your password you copied using the `copy` option.
+The duration of the timer can be changed in the config file.
 To change this edit the following line.

 ```
 timer: 10